 Autopoiesis alone cannot account for structural change.
 So the question that arises is, how can an autopoietic system evolve?
-How can politics, or any autopoietic system, adapt to a changing environment?
+How can politics, the economy, education, art, or any autopoietic system, adapt to a changing environment?
 Social systems are said to be operationally closed, which means they are self-organizing and self-reproducing; however, they are simultaneously structurally open.
-This means that an operationally closed system, such as politics or the economy, has other systems in its environment, and anything in a system’s environment has the potential to “perturb” or destabilize that system.
-The system then responds to perturbations by trying to re-establish internal stability, which is a dynamic, rather than static, stability.
+This means that an operationally closed system has other systems in its environment, and anything in a system’s environment has the potential to “perturb” or destabilize that system.
+The system then responds to perturbations by trying to re-establish internal stability, which is a dynamic rather than static stability.
 If social systems were structurally closed, they would immediately “freeze” because there would no need to change.
-But a structurally open system takes information from its environment and evolves.
-Because systems are structurally open, they can be structurally coupled to one another.
+But a structurally open system processes irritations from its environment and evolves.

-As discussed previously, function systems cannot survive if they collapse into each other.
-However, this does not mean that function systems cannot be coordinated in various ways.
+Autopoietic systems cannot survive if they collapse into each other.
+However, this does not mean that systems cannot be coordinated in various ways.
 This is where organizations come into play.
-Organizations are social systems that require some kind of membership; they have rules and procedures, usually hierarchies of authority, and mechanisms to expel members who aren’t contributing to the organization’s purpose or following the rules.
+Organizations are social systems that make decisions, and they require some kind of membership; they have rules and procedures, usually hierarchies of authority, and mechanisms to expel members who aren’t contributing to the organization’s purpose or following the rules.

 Maturana introduced the concept of structural coupling.
 The distinction [between this concept and autopoiesis] allows us to say that autopoiesis must function in any case since there would otherwise be no system.
 At the same time, it also indicates that coupling between system and environment concerns only structures [and not operations] and, as the case may be, everything in the environment that is relevant to these structures.
 Thus, on earth gravity is coordinated with the musculature of a living being that has to move in order to survive.

-Structural coupling is a two-sided form, acting as a kind of filter.
-And it is the structures, not the system itself, that couples with an environment.
 Another example Luhmann gives regards the brain.
-The structures of an organism’s brain evolve and change in response to environmental irritations, but the brain only selectively couples with its environment.
+The organic structures of a brain evolve and change in response to environmental irritations, but the brain only selectively couples with its environment.
+The brain is able to develop its own complexity by limiting its openness to irritations, or by specializing.
 There are brain structures, or systems, devoted to processing various types of environmental stimuli.
-They come about somehow, and if they prove useful, they get stored and passed on in the genes.
-They come about before they are potentially useful, not in response to an environment.
-The brain is able to develop its own complexity by limiting its openness to irritations, or by specializing.

 Structures allow the creation of increased system complexity, and the system can respond, if the need arises, to environmental complexity.
+The structure emerges before it is found to useful.
 Presumably, structures arise all the time but then disappear because there is no use for them.

 The advantage of structures is that they permit flexibility.
 The mass media system as a whole maintains its information/noninformation distinction; that doesn’t change, but structures can be established and dissolved as needed.